How much water and how often?

 - Subsurface or underground drippers require you to water often during the warmer months - as much as three times per week.
 There are many reasons for this, but the main one is that they deliver water so slowly.
 This can mess with your head a bit when you first install them because you think that you must be using a lot of water, but this isn't the case when the system is installed correctly.
 Even though you are watering frequently, this is the most efficient watering method, mostly because you are delivering water straight to the root zone and therefore avoid run-off and evaporation on the surface.

 - Movable sprinkler attached to a hose: A lot of people opt for this method as a substitute for a pop-up sprinkler system.
 This method is surprisingly good as long as you have the time and are prepared to move the sprinkler around your lawn until it is all watered.

 Position in the garden:

-These lawns will survive on less but they’ll potentially loose their colour and go brown till more water is available again.
+These lawns will survive on less, but they’ll potentially lose some colour till more water is available again.
 When you water, you want to get the soil wet down to about 50mm deep.
 You can test this by digging a small inspection hole after watering.
 If it didn’t get down that far, water for longer.
-If you didn’t get any water penetration at all after watering check that your soil isn’t non wetting.
-By doing this you soon discover how long you need to water for.
+If you didn’t get any water penetration at all after watering, check that your soil isn’t non-wetting.
+By doing this, you soon discover how long you need to water.
 You’ll also discover how long it takes for your soil to dry out.
-For what its worth, I have a Santa Ana lawn at home that I like to keep lush and green all year round.
-It's growing in full sun, on clay.
-Using a sub surface drip system, I water twice per week during spring and summer for about half an hour which seems to do the job.
+For what it's worth, I have a Santa Ana lawn at home that I like to keep lush and green all year round.
+It's growing in full sun, on clay soil.
+Using a Rainbird Coppershield subsurface drip system, I water twice per week during spring and summer for about half an hour each time which seems to do the job.
 My neighbour has a kikuyu lawn and isn't as particular as I am.
 They have traditional pop-ups and don't use them very often - around once per fortnight, I think.
 While their lawn isn't as green as mine, it's still alive and presentable.